reliablerascal/fl-legislation-etl/README.md

 * add a legend

 Following are some additional goals for developing this data pipeline.
-* Reconcile and review counts of all roll calls, legislators, bills, etc.
+* Continue reconciling and review counts of all roll calls, legislators, bills, etc.
 * Incorporate district-level partisan leanings based on past election results
 * Incorporate LegiStar voting data for Jacksonville and align this with state data, so it can be visualized with existing web apps
 * Incorporate district-level census demographics
 * Automate API requests via Github actions to keep legislative voting data up-to-date
-* Deploy Postgres app on Azure to enable online connectivity
+* Deploy Postgres database to Heroku (for testing), updated Shiny app to Shiny (for testing), and then both to Azure (for production)